MOBERLY AREA ECONOMIC DEVELOPMENT CORPORATION

-Organized in 1988 to promote growth and investment in Moberly and Randolph County, MAEDC is a nonprofit, public/private partnership that works to promote new investment in the area in an effort to increase the quality of life of our citizens.
-In 2011 the organization expanded to add Cooper and Monroe Counties and in 2013 Howard County joined the partnership with MAEDC functioning as the lead economic development agency for all Counties.
+Organized in 1988 to promote growth and investment in Moberly and Randolph County, MAEDC is a non-profit, public/private partnership that works to promote new investment in the area in an effort to increase the quality of life of our citizens.
+In 2009, 2011 and 2013 MAEDC expanded to include several surrounding counties; today the MAEDC Region includes Randolph, Monroe and Howard Counties with MAEDC functioning as the lead economic development agency for all Counties.
 In 2012 MAEDC co-founded Grow Mid-Missouri an entrepreneurial development program which serves 17 counties in northeast Missouri.

 The MAEDC Region located in the middle of the Midwest is an ideal place to locate your business.
 Take this fast paced tour through the facts about our region with this video, and you will realize why the MAEDC Region is “The Place to Be”.